mj1thcjwovt/outlearn-modules/README.md

 You should now see the nickname of your integration under your GitHub Integrations.
 Click on the the name, then click on the green check under Import History.
-You will see the imported paths and modules.
-Click on the path and you will see your first very own Outlearn path.
+You will see the imported Paths and Modules.
+Click on the Path and you will see your first very own Outlearn Path.
 Congratulations!

 ![GitHub import](https://raw.githubusercontent.com/outlearn-content/outlearn-publishing/master/images/import-history.png)